EmmadUsmani/mc-discord/docs/installation.md

    </details>

-7. Paste this bot token into your "config.yml" file (located in your Minecraft server in the "plugins/MCDiscord" folder), replacing the "null" value of the "discord-bot-token" field.
+7. Paste this bot token into your `config.yml` file (located in your Minecraft server in the `plugins/MCDiscord` folder), replacing the `null` value of the `discord-bot-token` field.

 ## Getting Your Channel's ID

-1. Naviate to your Discord user settings.
+1. Navigate to your Discord user settings.
    <details>
    <summary>Image</summary>